News / May 22, 2026

 public note

-DOE-UAP-D001 is only two pages, but the labels matter: Pantex Unidentified Object Incident Report, ground surveillance radar tower image, and Sandia enhanced images of the object.
+DOE-UAP-D001 is two pages long, but the labels carry the weight: a Pantex incident report, a ground surveillance radar tower image, and Sandia enhanced images of the object.

 Generated editorial dossier graphic for DOE-UAP-D001, showing a Pantex image page, surveillance tower frame, red-circled object, and Sandia enhanced-image panel.